MTSSamsioe/Portfolio-Tracker/README.md

             - Type of trade bought/sold
             - BTC amount
             - BTC price
+    - If there is no trades a message is show that there is no trades and first go to add section

 - Navigation
     - All sections will run the nav function so the user easily can go between sections